The role of non-affine deformations in the elastic behavior of the cellular vertex model: Mechanical response of the vertex model

 \subsection{Young's Modulus and Poisson's Ratio}

-Next we calculate the Young's modulus and Poisson's ratio (Fig.~\ref{fig:2}c) by stretching the width of the cell $w \rightarrow w ( 1 + \epsilon)$ while allowing the cell height $h$ and angle $\phi$ free to minimize the energy.
+Next we calculate the Young's modulus and Poisson's ratio (Fig.~\ref{fig:2} bottom row) by stretching the width of the cell $w \rightarrow w ( 1 + \epsilon)$ while allowing the cell height $h$ and angle $\phi$ free to minimize the energy.
 The Young's modulus is defined as

 and the Poisson's ratio as

 To evaluate $Y$ and $\nu$ we use the relationship between the linear elastic constants, $Y = \frac{4KG}{K + G}$ and $\nu = \frac{K - G}{K + G}$, which have been shown to hold away from the critical point.